 Common properties are defined in the base Resource Redfish Schema.
 For OData Schema Representations, this is in Resource.xml and for JSON Schema Representations, this is in Resource.1.0.0.json.

 The Id property of a resource identifies the resource within a collection.
+The value of Id shall be unique across a collection.

 7.5.2 Name